One slice of real bread is enough since it's full of protein, friendly-fat and all the fibre; that is quite sufficient to bring satiety.

 Putting our money where our mouths are at our green home, we are seeking to become self-reliant.
 This should always be a priority I think you’ll agree; but coupled with a government that is clearly unable to provide clean water, reliable electricity and nutritious food it is now essential.
 We are trying to create a Cyan Zone; good for us and Mother Earth.

 So we grow much of our own food insofar as we are able, capture the sunshine that falls on our roof and get our weight-training by gardening.
-One still needs to walk over and above that especially after a starchy meal; one slice of real bread may be enough but exercise remains important to keep the blood glucose from spiking.
+We still need to walk over and above that especially after starchy meals; one slice of real bread may be enough but exercise remains important to keep the blood glucose from spiking.

 More commonly understood as Fatty Liver Disease this condition is increasing in leaps and bounds.
 There are two primary causes.